Home

 MeadCo.ScriptX.Printing therefore exposed the entire printing API.

 MeadCo.ScriptX is an object providing for verified initialisation and a number of functions that wrapped common operations into a simpler API.
-So, for example:
+So, for example (using jQuery):

 <script type="text/javascript">